sammyf/copycure/README.md

     go build -o copycure main.go
     ```

-#### Usage
+### Usage
 ```
-    ./copycure -i /path/to/your/directory -m [-m sql|mem]
+    ./copycure -i /path/to/your/directory -m [-m sql|mem] [-y] [-e {csv}]
 ```
-replace DIRECTORY_PATH with the directory the tool should crawl through,
-and method with either `mem` or `sql`.
+__parameters__

-`-m mem` stores the checksums in memory, while `-m sql` uses a temporary SQLite database to store them.
+`-m mem` : stores the checksums in memory, while `-m sql` uses a temporary SQLite database to store them.
-`-m sql` is default if you omit the flag.
+`-m sql` : is default if you omit the flag.
 Which option is best for you depends a lot on the speed of your RAM and your drive in your system.

+`-y` : do not ask for confirmation before deleting files
+`-e` : exclude any filepath containing any of the comma separated values.
+For example `-e .venv,.git,LICENSE.md`
+would ignore anything whose path include .venv, .git or LICENSE.md